Morphological filters

 Figure

-Upper row - Example of a workflow using morphological filters to improve the segmentation and compute the edge of the nuclei for further intensity measurements.
-Lower row - A dilation and erosion using a 3x3 structuring element (left side).
-Morphological filters applied in series, e.g. opening and closing, can achieve very useful results (right side).
+Upper row - Example of a workflow using morphological filters to improve the segmentation and compute the edge of the nuclei for further intensity measurements if necessary measurements have to be made on the periphery.
+Image on top left is a 2 channel intensity image (where channel 1 shows nuclear membrane and channel 2 shows dna staining).
+Lower row - Image level description of dilation and erosion operation using a 3x3 structuring element (left side).
+Morphological filters applied in series, e.g. opening (i.e. erosion followed by dilation) and closing (i.e. dilation followed by erosion), can achieve very useful results (right side).
+Red and green arrows show erosion and dilation respectively

 Activities